typescript-cheatsheets/react/README.md

 <details>
  <summary><b>JSX.Element vs React.ReactNode?</b></summary>

-Quote [@ferdaber](https://github.com/sw-yx/react-typescript-cheatsheet/issues/57): A more technical explanation is that not everything that is a valid React node is not the same thing as what is returned by `React.createElement`.
+Quote [@ferdaber](https://github.com/sw-yx/react-typescript-cheatsheet/issues/57): A more technical explanation is that a valid React node is not the same thing as what is returned by `React.createElement`.
 Regardless of what a component ends up rendering, `React.createElement` always returns an object, which is the `JSX.Element` interface, but `React.ReactNode` is the set of all possible return values of a component.

 * `JSX.Element` -> Return value of `React.createElement`
 * `React.ReactNode` -> Return value of a component